 An additional $50 deposit for unneutered or unspayed animal is collected until proof of alteration can be provided.

 Adoption fees can be paid with cash or check.
 We do not accept credit cards.

 Our fees include a full medical exam by a veterinarian.
 This includes a Feline Leukemia and FIV (Feline Immunodeficiency Virus) test for cats, Rabies and Distemper Vaccines, deworming and Spay/Neuter.
 Dogs receive a Heartworm Check, Spay/Neuter, Rabies and Distemper Vaccines, deworming, and Kennel Cough preventative.
-Our modest adoption fees do not cover the procedures and vet work that we provide the shelter animals.
+Our modest adoption fees do not cover the procedures and vet work that we provide the animals.
 We fundraise to make up the difference.
-Any ongoing medical needs that C.A.R.E. is aware of are explained fully, (including daily medicine costs), to the potential adoptor, and become the responsibility of the adoptor.
+Any ongoing medical needs that C.A.R.E. is aware of are explained fully, (including daily medicine costs), to the potential adopter, and become the responsibility of the adopter.